Spectrally-large scale geometry in cotangent bundles

-Here, $\beta_{\fc}\left(F_{x_0},F_{x_1}; H_a\right)$ is the boundary depth defined in (\ref{dfn-beta-two-Lag}). \end{prop} \begin{remark} In \cite{Ush14}, Usher works on the chain complex, which is dual to the cochain complex defined before.
-By the results in \cite{UZ16}, the boundary depth defined from the filtered chain complex and the boundary depth defined from its dual filtered chain complex are identical.
-Then we obtain the result in our setting. \end{remark}
+\end{prop} \begin{remark} In \cite{Ush14}, Usher works with homology rather than cohomology.
+However, the boundary depths defined from a filtered chain complex and its dual filtered (co)chain complex are identical, as shown in \cite{UZ16}.
+Thus, we obtain the result regarding the boundary depth defined from a filtered cochain complex. \end{remark} Now we can give the proof of Theorem~\ref{thm-Lag-flat}.
+By the Ham-invariance of the $\gamma$ and Theorem~\ref{betaleqgamma}, we have